haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/live/stage-prod-migrate-prereq.md

 If you haven't done so already, upload any [Fastly VCL snippets]({{ page.baseurl }}/cloud/access-acct/fastly.html#upload-vcl-snippets) in your Integration environment `master` Magento Admin panel.
 Fastly is available in Staging and Production.

 ### Migrate your `.magento.app.yaml` file {#pro-yaml}
-**Important:** If you have **not modified** the default deployment hooks or configurations, skip this step and continue with [Get your Pro access URLs](#pro-urls).
+**重要:** If you have **not modified** the default deployment hooks or configurations, skip this step and continue with [Get your Pro access URLs](#pro-urls).
 Only migrate the file if you modified the deployment hooks or added configuration updates.

 {% include cloud/hooks.md %}